Casper64/sessions/README.md

 ### DatabaseStore

-> **Note:** the DatabaseStore does not work yet, because of some generic orm issue in V see
+> **Note**: the DatabaseStore does not work yet, because of some generic orm issue in V see
 > [#18788](https://github.com/vlang/v/issues/18788).

 Use the `DatabaseStore` to store session data in a database.